gabimancini/web3wonderwomen/README.md

 ## Contracts in the Project

-- Sepolia Transaction Hash (Txhash) Details: This contract is used to record transaction details on the Sepolia testnet blockchain.
+- **Sepolia Transaction Hash (Txhash) Details**: This contract is used to record transaction details on the Sepolia testnet blockchain.
 It is used to generate course completion certificates, which can be verified on the blockchain.

-- DNSRegistrar ENS Contract: This contract acts as an intermediary between Internet domain names and Ethereum names in the Ethereum Name Service (ENS) system.
+- **DNSRegistrar ENS Contract**: This contract acts as an intermediary between Internet domain names and Ethereum names in the Ethereum Name Service (ENS) system.
 It allows claiming domain names on Ethereum, verifying ownership of the domain name on the Internet through special tests.

+- **Unlock-protocol**: We are proud to present our MVP at the [Latina Blockchain Hackathon](https://womenbizweb3.notion.site/Latina-Blockchain-Hackathon-867d722240c34f8383fd4ec9e1beca61) and would love for you to join us at this exciting event.
+Join us through (unlock-protocol)[(https://app.unlock-protocol.com/event/de-fi-wise)] and discover how we are revolutionizing financial education.

 ## Installation